 Hone, E. Wade.
 Land and Property Research in the United States.
 Salt Lake City, UT: Ancestry, 1997.
 [MVSC Q 929.1 H77L]

 Jackson, David.
 These Wall Were Made for Talking from the Jackson County Historical Society for $2.

 Law, Patricia.
 Locating Your Roots: Discover Your Ancestors Using Land Records.
 Cincinnati, OH: Betterway Books, 2003.
 [MVSC Q 929.1 H36L]

-See also Researching the History of Your House, a general bibliography and collection of links associated with researching the history of a house.
+See also Researching the History of Your House, a general guide and collection of links associated with researching the history of a house.